giantswarm/rfc/management-cluster-access/README.md

 ## Access to MCs for giant swarm staff in vintage vs the CAPI product

-Our default access method to management clusters is now single-sign-on.
+Our default access method to management clusters is now single-sign-on (SSO).
-For Giant Swarm staff this is done via `dex` using github as the _only_ identity provider.
+For Giant Swarm staff this is currently done via Dex using GitHub as the _only_ identity provider.

 Our vintage product also offers the possibility to create a client certificate to access the management cluster.
-This means that in the event of github or `dex` being unavailable, we do not get locked out of the management cluster.
+This means that in the event of GitHub or Dex being unavailable, we do not get locked out of the management cluster.

-For pure CAPI installations on the other hand, the only fallback authentication method is a single static kubeconfig that is stored in lastpass for emergency access.
+For pure CAPI installations on the other hand, the only fallback authentication method is a single static kubeconfig that is stored in LastPass for emergency access.
 This poses a real risk to get locked out of the management cluster in case of problems with OIDC.
-We also rely on the github api being available as an external dependency we can not control.
+We also rely on the GitHub API being available as an external dependency we can not control.

-Furthermore, loss of access to the management clusters implies loss of access to all workload clusters that do not have OIDC access for giant swarm staff set up.
+Furthermore, loss of access to the management clusters implies loss of access to all workload clusters that do not have OIDC access for Giant Swarm staff set up.
 This is due to the fact that in order to create a client certificate for these workload clusters, we need to access the management cluster first.
 At this moment this likely applies to all workload clusters on pure CAPI installations.

-However, even if OIDC access was set up, it would still leave github as a single point of failure.
+However, even if OIDC access was set up, it would still leave GitHub as a single point of failure.

 Let's ensure that management cluster access is highly available for operations through GS staff in the future.